 Overlong stems can be cut off or shortened.
 New shoots will usually develop just behind the cut.
 However, be careful not to overwater after pruning, as the plant's water requirements will be reduced.

-Large Epiphyllum can become unstable in their pots.
+Large Epiphyllums can become unstable in their pots.
 Either repot into a heavier pot, such as terracotta, or a wider container, such as a pan.
 Alternatively, try using canes and tying the stems up, but this can look unsightly.

-The two most successful methods of propagation of Epiphyllum are by using seeds and cuttings.
+The two most successful propagation methods of Epiphyllum are by using seeds and cuttings.

 - Sow seed in spring or summer.

-- Fill a container with cactus compost and scatter the seed evenly on the surface;
+- Fill a container with cactus soil mix and scatter the seed evenly on the surface.

 - Moisten the compost lightly with a fine mist sprayer.

 - Top dress with a thin layer of fine grit.

-- Cover the pot with a clear plastic bag or place it into a propagator and keep at 70°F (21°C);
+- Cover the pot with a clear plastic bag, place it into a propagator, and keep it at 70°F (21°C).

 - Remove the covering once the seeds have germinated.